- Learn a little Oriental rug history.

 It’s almost impossible to go wrong with an Oriental rug.
 You just need to match the right rug design to the ambience and décor of the room it will be placed in.
 However, there are a few designs that are currently turning heads and receiving loads of attention.

-- Neutral – In a real estate market dominated by contemporary designs and natural colors that create the illusion of space, neutral oriental rugs are shining.
+- Neutral rug colors – In a real estate market dominated by contemporary designs and natural colors that create the illusion of space, neutral Oriental rugs are shining.
 These rugs ground the space, creating a beautiful centerpiece that complements any room without becoming overwhelming.
 Neutral designs are perfect for homeowners who cherish the traditional rug touch but prefer to have a hint of modernity with it.

 - Traditional rugs – Traditional oriental rugs are highly sought after.
 They are considered more of a collector’s item than a decorative piece.
 They attract a premium price tag, and you will often find them hanging on the walls of their proud owners.
 However, nothing stops you from adding these desirable works of art as the centerpiece of the floor of your home.
 You just need to know how to mix the modern and traditional styles like a pro!